ben10cubed/Math-IA-Files/README.md

 # Other Files
 There are two other files that I have included that are relatively important.
-The first one is "LinearTransformation.m" which is a MATLAB program used to solve for the linear transformation matrix.
+The first one is ";inearTransformation.m" which is a MATLAB program used to solve for the linear transformation matrix.
 Simply run it and the matrix will be outputted which should be the same as the one in the IA.

-The second one is "DrawModel.m" which is another MATLAB program used to draw vectors from the various models over the raw image.
+The second one is "drawModel.m" which is another MATLAB program used to draw vectors from the various models over the raw image.
 For this, uncomment different models and run the program to view these models.
 Only leave one model uncommented, and do not touch the other sections of the code.